Ricks-Lab/gpu-utils/README.md

 ## New in this Release  -  v2.0.0
 * Split list functions of the original amdgpu-monitor into amdgpu-ls.
 * Added --clinfo option to amdgpu-ls which list openCL platform details for each GPU.
-* Error messages are now output to stderr.
+* Error messages are now output to stderr instead stdout.
 * Added power cap and power/performance mode to the monitor utilities.
 I have also included them in the amdgpu-ls display in addtion to the power cap limits.

 ## New in Previous Release  -  v1.1.0